Edinburgh Old Town and Arthur’s Seat

 Edinburgh Old Town – The Royal Mile

-At the top of the Grassmarket you will find a large sone well in the middle of the street known as the West Bow Well.
-Proceed up Vicoria Street with its cobbles and attractive coloured buildings and shops on the left.
+At the top of the Grassmarket you will find a large stone well in the middle of the street known as the West Bow Well.
+Proceed up Victoria Street with its cobbles and attractive coloured buildings and shops on the left.
 At the top of Victoia Street take a left and walk up to the traffic lights.
 Directly across the road on opposite sides you will see Deacon Brodies Pub and the High Court Building.

 St Giles Cathedral